 And whatever particular culture we were raised in has zero bearing on that last statement because all human culture is precisely that: human.
 I’ve delved into the implications of that issue elsewhere here at Miscellaneous Ramblings, so I’m not going to re-invent that wheel here.

-The Bible is filled with accounts of folks who disregarded the Person and commands of the Almighty to do whatever was right in their own eyes because everyone else around them was doing it too — in not a single instance did it end well for them!
-As the old proverb goes, “a wise man learns from his mistakes; a far wiser man learns from the mistakes of others, as well!”
+The Bible is replete with accounts of folks who disregarded the Person and commands of the Almighty to do whatever was right in their own eyes because everyone else around them was doing it too — in not a single instance did it end well for them!
+As the old proverb goes, “a wise man learns from his mistakes; a far wiser man learns from the mistakes of others, as well!” which explains why all those accounts exist in the first place.

 By glorifying God through walking in love and integrity towards others as well as preaching the living Christ through word and deed to a hopeless and dying humanity endlessly engaged in a desperate yet futile quest for a spiritual clue.
 This is the very essence of the Great Commission and Jesus’ game plan has not changed one iota since the moment He uttered it!